-In 2013, we enter our third year of The Vitruvian Man Blog (tVM blog).
+As 2014 dawns, we enter our fourth year of The Vitruvian Man Blog (tVM blog).
 Our intention remains the same…

 ”To create a better world with better people.”